kimmobrunfeldt/drydoc/readme.md

 General
 =======

+DRY document is a text file with variables and templating features to prevent you from repeating yourself throughout the document.
+This document was also rendered with *drydoc.py*.
+This document is located in *example* directory.

-Program that renders DRY documents to actual text.
+*drydoc.py* renders DRY documents to actual text.
 You can structure your text files better.

 Dependencies: